 Our ability to make scheduled payments on or to refinance our indebtedness will depend upon our future operating performance and on our ability to generate cash flow in the future, which is subject to economic, financial, business, competitive, legislative, regulatory and other factors beyond our control.
 We cannot assure you that our business will generate sufficient cash flow from operations, or that future borrowings, including under our Revolving Credit Facility, will be sufficient to enable us to pay our indebtedness, or to fund our other liquidity needs.
+In the event of satellite failure or loss, amounts recovered under satellite insurance policies may be insufficient to adequately service our debt obligations.
 Moreover, there can be no assurance that we will be able to refinance our debt obligations on commercially reasonable terms, or at all.